Legal

 What if I sell my house and move to a park home?

 Many people - around quarter of a million at the last count - are attracted by the peaceful lifestyle of a park home park.
 Maybe you want to increase income in retirement, or make gifts of money to the next generation.
-You should always take proper legal and financial advice and the NCC recommends using a solicitor when purchasing a park home.
+You should always take proper legal and financial advice and the NCC strongly recommends using a solicitor when purchasing a park home.
 N.B.
 Stamp Duty Land Tax is not payable when you buy a park home.

 What documentation should I receive when I buy (new)?